 In addition, Gorton & Klein [13] argue that traditional business systems are “relatively well constrained in terms of data growth, analytics, and scale”.

-Based on the works presented, I would argue that traditional software development is related to business systems on which scalability, despite possibly being considered as a major concern on non-functional requirements, presents a immutable characteristic, since data growth is at a constant rate along the time.
+Based on the works presented, I would argue that traditional software development is related to systems on which scalability, despite possibly being considered as a major concern on non-functional requirements, presents a immutable characteristic, since data growth is at a constant rate along the time.
 For instance, this characteristic can be applied to business systems such as ERPs and CRMs, which are solutions fitted for a specific business characteristic (e.g., number of employees and number of business processes).

 In addition, regarding structure of data (data model), I would assert that in traditional systems data ingestion and processing regularly obeys a predefined format.
 Occasionally, an Extraction-Transform-Load (ETL) tool, such as Pentaho Data Integration [17] could be employed in order to process input data.